 Configure federated access for tenant administrators

-Federated access lets tenant administrators use your company’s single sign-on (SSO) to log in to your PingOne Advanced Identity Cloud tenant environments.
+Federated access lets tenant administrators use your company’s single sign-on (SSO) to sign on to your PingOne Advanced Identity Cloud tenant environments.

-The groups feature allows you to add and remove tenant administrators depending on their group membership in your identity provider.
+The groups feature allows you to add and remove tenant administrators depending on their group membership in your IdP.
 You can also specify the type of administrator access for an entire group of users.

 -